esrdapp/smart-contract-signing-and-recovery/README.md

 signer's wallet_address: 0x6AEf0e32352E00b9E2c9Aa774E58DbCF06edaBD8
 ```

-Now we have a signature to work with, let's deploy the Verify.sol smart contract in solidity wih Remix.
+Now we have a signature to work with, let's deploy the Verify.sol smart contract in solidity using Remix.
-(if you don't know how to do this, read a guide on deploying smart contracts here: tbc)
+(if you don't know how to deploy a smart contract, you can find an example here: https://github.com/esrdapp/create-your-own-token)

 Once deployed, paste the signature value into the "splitSignature" function call, and it will return three values: